 The Master of Science in Forensic Psychology program requires a total of 36 semester hours of graduate course work.
-The program consists of a core of 24 credits and students are required to complete one of two possible 9-credit specialization tracks and a 3-credit capstone course.
-Students can choose to complete either a field experience or thesis for their capstone course, although if students are looking to continue their studies, it is recommended they chose the thesis option.
+The program consists of a core of 24 credits and students are required to complete one of two possible 9-credit specialization tracks, and a 3-credit capstone course.
+Students can choose to complete either a field experience or advanced research for their capstone course, although if students are looking to continue their studies it is recommended they choose the advanced research option.